iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 However, there is a workaround available on PX4 that makes it possible for the flight controller to calculate the correct RPM when using Vertiq modules.

 The conversion includes the number of poles on the motor.
 By setting the number of poles to 200, the conversion simplifies down to multiplying the reported RPM by 1.
 This means that the received RPM is used without any conversion, which is what we want when using Vertiq modules.
-Becaus of this, it is recommended to set the MOT_POLE_COUNT to 200, as shown below, when using DSHOT telemetry with a Vertiq module.
+Because of this, it is recommended to set the MOT_POLE_COUNT to 200, as shown below, when using DSHOT telemetry with a Vertiq module.
 This is not the actual number of poles in the module, but the actual number of poles is irrelevant when using telemetry with Vertiq modules since they report RPM instead of ERPM.